rajulrajWizzy/t2/coworks-backend-ts/MIGRATION_SUMMARY.md

 # Branch & Seat Code Migration Summary

-This document outlines the changes made to implement branch and seat codes in the API, allowing for more user-friendly identifiers throughout the system.
+This document outlines the changes made to implement branch and seat codes in the API, along with additional enhancements for profile pictures, branch images, amenities, validation, and more.

 ## Overview of Changes

 1. **Model Updates**:
-   - Added `short_code` field to the Branch model
+   - Added `short_code` field to the Branch model (3-letter unique identifier)
-   - Added `short_code` field to the SeatingType model
+   - Added `short_code` field to the SeatingType model (3-letter unique identifier)
-   - Added `seat_code` field to the Seat model
+   - Added `seat_code` field to the Seat model (format: [seating type code][3-digit sequence])
-   - Implemented automatic generation of these codes when records are created
+   - Added `profile_picture` field to Users and Customers
+   - Added support for branch images based on seating types
+   - Added support for branch amenities

 2. **API Endpoint Updates**:
    - Updated branch endpoints to support lookup by branch code